 - 1 cup fresh cilantro leaves and stems plus more for garnish

 - 1/2 ripe avocado slice remaining half and use as garnish

 - 1/4 cup fresh orange juice

 - 3 Tbsp. extra-virgin olive oil

 - Preheat oven to 425°F. Toss squash with oil, chipotle spice rub, and 1/2 tsp. salt; arrange in a single layer on a rimmed baking sheet.
 Bake for 15 minutes.Remove from oven and add poblano pepper slices; toss to incorporate with oil, spices, and squash.
 Place pan back in the oven for another 15 minutes, or until squash is fork-tender.

 - Meanwhile, prepare Avocado Sauce by combining cilantro, avocado, orange juice, oil, lime juice, jalapeño, and salt in a blender; blend until smooth.

-- To assemble tacos, divide black beans, squash, and poblano peppers evenly between 8 tortillas.
-Spoon Creamy Avocado Sauce overtop, and garnish with reserved avocado slices and cilantro.
+- To assemble tacos, divide black beans, butternut squash, and poblano peppers evenly between 8 tortillas.
+Spoon Creamy Avocado Sauce overtop, and garnish with reserved avocado slices and extra cilantro.